saluteyang/saluteyang.github.io/_posts/2019-07-01-life-and-death-clf.md

 nn_model.evaluate(Xs_test, label_test_s)
 ```

 Varying batch_size, epochs, layer number and hidden unit number will alter the results but neural nets ultimately didn't win out given the limited tries.
-That they are so time-consuming is a vote against using this beyond mere experimentation.
+That they are so time-consuming is a vote against going beyond mere experimentation.

 ## 5. Conclusions
 So what are the findings in terms of important features?